Educational Psychology

 • Jacaranda

-£500 for 10 sessions of Sandplay therapy for adults or parents/ carers.
+£500 for 10 sessions of holistic sandplay therapy for adults who would like to explore this method.
 I also offer a full sandplay process for trainee sandplay therapists.

 With its beautiful and calming purple blooms, Jacaranda symbolises growth, healing, and wisdom, reflecting the nurturing and supportive role of the therapist.